nlfiedler/zorigami/NOTES.md

     - cloud storage type (e.g. "nearline")
     - cloud service region (e.g. `us-west1`)
     - sftp host and credentials, if any
+    - local path for local backup, if any
     - local path to cloud service credentials file
     - frequency with which to perform backups (hourly, daily, weekly, monthly)
     - time ranges in which to upload snapshots